nikwhite/nikwhite.io/services/signal/README.md

 Maximize privacy, minimize backend costs.

 The WebRTC Spec intentionaly leaves out when/where/why/how two peers decide to connect because this can be accomplished in varied ways depending on the application needs.
-This is why we need a Signaling Service to agree on the protocols, IPs, and ports used to establish a connection using [ICE](https://datatracker.ietf.org/doc/html/rfc5245).
+This is why we need to build a Signaling Service to agree on the protocols, IPs, and ports used to establish a connection using [ICE](https://datatracker.ietf.org/doc/html/rfc5245).
 We could use post-its delivered by carrier pigeon if we wanted, but a service will do it more efficiently.

 ### Signaling Service